Schwarzbaer/PlugBase/README.md

 * A Python console to inspect and manipulate the game's state in real time, and which in time may evolve into an IDE.

+PlugBase depends on LUI (http://www.panda3d.org/) and LUI (https://github.com/tobspr/LUI).
+It uses git-flow to manage the code repository.

 How to PlugBase
 ---------------